wesleywerner/aliverl/README.md

 "This is my purpose.
 I am Alive."

-[TOC]

 # Overview

-Alive is a turn based topdown roguelike game.
-You play the role of a  bot, a piece of programmed code crafted to a specific task.
-An object.
-You begin the game as you reach self awareness, and start your journey to discover why you are and what you will become.
+Alive is a tiled turn based RPG.
+You play the role of an Artificial Intelligent being who reached self awareness.
+You begin the game as you reach self awareness, and start your journey.
+You interact with terminals to open and close gateways, and combat other hostile AI's while moving between nodes (levels), unfolding a way out from the digital realm to become a physical entity.

-You move between BBS computer systems, you will encounter other programmed AI's that see you as a threat, a foreign object, and try to destroy you.

-Along the way you may discover why this happened to you.
-To find a way out from digital realm and become a physical entity.
+# Development

+This game is still in development, it is not yet ready for general play.
+The framework is still young, but functional.
+The content is still lacking.

+The file spec.md documents technical details on the engine, and how game levels are made.

 # What this game will feature

-* a one-screen per level map which you play on.
+* multiple story campaigns.
-* Ten levels of digital adventure.
+* Ten levels of digital adventure for the first story.
-* Each level is a BBS you move through.
-* blockable walls.
+* blockable walls and map doodads.
-* basic range of view.
+* field of vision.
-* various enemy's (AI's) that appear at different levels.
+* various enemy's to combat.
-* A melee and ranged combat system.
+* a melee and ranged combat system.
-* Game event messages.
-* upgradable abilities each level, including the first level.
+* upgradable character abilities.
-* A basic list of end game achievements.
-* A simple storyline of your goal.

-# What would be nice to have
+* 8-bit love.

-* tracked module music
+* tracked module music.
+* a nicely packaged release for multiple platforms.

+# Requirements

+You require that Python and PyGame is installed.
+The packaged releases should come bundled with everything.

 # Contact

-You may contact me at wez AT darknet.co.za
+You may contact me at wez at darknet dot co dot za

-# Licensing
+# License

-See the file COPYING for the GPL :)
+    Copyright (C) 2013 Wesley Werner

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should receive a copy of the GNU General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).